commercetools/test-data/docs/guidelines/migrating-existing-model.md

 import type { TChannel, TChannelGraphql, TChannelRest } from '../types';

 const populatePreset = <TModel extends TChannelGraphql | TChannelRest>(
-  builder: TBuilder<TModel>
+  builder: TBuilder<TModel>,
+  nameField: keyof TModel = 'name'
 ) => {
-  return builder
+  return builder[nameField](
-    .key('food-store-key')
-    .name(
-      LocalizedString.presets
-        .empty()
-        .en('Food Store')
-        .de('Lebensmittelgeschäft')
-    );
+    LocalizedString.presets.empty().en('Food Store').de('Lebensmittelgeschäft')
+  ).key('food-store-key');
 };

 export const restPreset = (): TBuilder<TChannelRest> =>
   populatePreset(ChannelRest.random());

 export const graphqlPreset = (): TBuilder<TChannelGraphql> =>
-  populatePreset(ChannelGraphql.random());
+  populatePreset(ChannelGraphql.random(), 'nameAllLocales');

 export const compatPreset = (): TBuilder<TChannel> =>
   populatePreset(Channel.random());
+er<TChannel> =>
+  populatePreset(Channel.random());
 ```

-Bear in mind in this example the same initialization values are similar for all representations but you might need to have a different implementation (ex: `graphqlPreset`) otherwise.
+Bear in mind you might find different requirements for the GraphQL version where you might need to tailor a bit that preset generator.
+In this case, we can still manage population with a helper function using an optional parameter.

 Also, there are data models which have generated presets for sample data (B2B and B2C).
 In that case, you should be using the [test-data-generation](https://github.com/commercetools/test-data-generation) repository to rebuild those presets.
 That repository has already been setup to support generating sample data presets for both legacy and new versions of the data models.